angry-tony/HELK-wiki/Installation.md

 It is important to remember that you can still run your HELK with all the ELK functionality even if you do not run those commands.
 Those commands are to start the Jupyter Server.
 After that, you will get your **JUPYTER TOKEN** and you will be able to access the Jupyter Notebook web interface.

 # Starting Jupyter Kernel & Spark UI
-One of the questions that I had recently is why the Spark UI is not available after installation.
+One of the questions that I had recently was **why the Spark UI is not available after installation**.
 This is because the HELK uses PYSPARK  (Python API) to interact with Spark and it depends on Jupyter's Kernel being initialized.
-When the installation of the HELK is done, if you check your **Docker Logs** you will see the following message in the last lines right before Logstash starts successfuly:
+When the installation of the HELK is done, if you check your **Docker Logs** you will see the following message in the last lines right before Logstash starts successfully:
 ```
 [I 12:23:37.462 NotebookApp] Serving notebooks from local directory: /opt/helk/scripts
 [I 12:23:37.463 NotebookApp] 0 active kernels